Table of Contents

 Located in the premium location of central Dubai with a global corporate presence, DIFC is an ideal choice for serious financial entrepreneurs targeting global markets.

-Why Indian Businesses Choose DIFC:- 100% foreign ownership
+Why Indian Businesses Choose DIFC:

 Dubai Mainland is the most flexible business jurisdiction in the UAE.
 It allows companies to operate freely across the local market without geographic restrictions.
 Businesses established under mainland licensing can trade anywhere in the UAE and directly serve government and private sector clients.